 In Wisconsin this is a Class E Felony which exposes you to up to 10 years in prison.

 The various forms of battery can be confusing since they involve a sliding scale of harm.
-For example if you cause on slight harm, that is “battery.”
+For example, if you cause only slight harm, that is “battery.”
 If you cause great harm but only intended to cause some harm, that is “substantial.”
 However, if you cause great harm and intended to cause great harm, that is “aggravated.”
 There are also a number of separate battery statutes that are specific to certain circumstances such as battery to another prisoner, a police officer, a fire fighter, a probation official, a juror, a teacher, a witness, a judge, or a government official.
 These are all felonies.

 The crime of recklessly endangering safety is committed by one who